3 dead, 6 in hospital after train derails in Scotland

 LONDON (AP) — A passenger train derailed in northeast Scotland after stormy weather, killing three people and injuring six others Wednesday, authorities said.

 The train’s driver is believed to be among the dead, but formal identification has yet to take place, the British Transport Police force said.
-Six people were hospitalized.
+Six people were hospitalized, but their injuries are not considered serious.

-“Very sadly, despite the best efforts of paramedics, we can confirm that three people have been pronounced dead at the scene,’’ transport police said in a statement.
+“I would like to reassure the public that this was not a busy service, and from (closed circuit television) inquiries and witness statements we believe all passengers have been accounted for,” British Transport Police chief superintendent Eddie Wylie said.
+“However, once the area has been made safe, then a full and thorough search will be conducted, which is likely to take some time.”

 Local lawmaker Andrew Bowie had been in Stonehaven surveying flood damage earlier Wednesday.